modular/stack-pr/README.md

 stack-pr config land.style=bottom-only
 ```

-The config command modifies the config file (`.stack-pr.cfg` by default, or the path specified by `STACKPR_CONFIG` environment variable).
+The config command modifies the config file (the `.stack-pr.cfg` file in the repo root by default, or the path specified by `STACKPR_CONFIG` environment variable).
 If the file doesn't exist, it will be created.
 If a setting already exists, it will be updated.

 ### Config files